apache/flink-cdc/docs/content/connectors/mysql-cdc.md

 ### Tables Without primary keys

-In version 2.4.0, MySQL CDC support tables that do not have a primary key.
+Starting from version 2.4.0, MySQL CDC support tables that do not have a primary key.
 To use a table without primary keys, you must configure the `scan.incremental.snapshot.chunk.key-column` option and specify one non-null field.

 There are two places that need to be taken care of.